 Best college football betting apps

-There are a number of apps available for sports betting in New Jersey and Pennsylvania, with more states planning to go online by the end of the year.
-Here is a list of some of the top apps:
+There are a number of sports betting apps available in Pennsylvania, New Jersey, New York, Ohio and Massachusetts, with Kentucky planning to go online during the 2023 season.
+Here is a list of some of the top online sports betting sites:

 NCAA markets and futures betting